 I want you to know that it’s perfectly okay to be sad.
 It’s normal.
 You should also know that you aren’t going to get over him overnight.
 It’s going to take some time.
-People will tell you all kinds of crazy formulas for moving on like the most common one I heard after my divorce was it will take one week for every year you were together, another one says one month for every year.
+People will tell you all kinds of crazy formulas for moving on.
+Like the most common one I heard after my divorce was it would take one week for every year you were together, and another one says one month for every year.

-Trust me when I say, none of these formulas are true.
-I don’t know where they came from but they just aren’t real.
+Trust me when I say none of these formulas are true.
+I don’t know where they came from, but they just aren’t real.
 Yes, it will take some time, but every person is different.
-I was with my husband for 7 years.
-So in theory (based on which theory you buy into), I would be over him in 7 weeks or 7 months.
+I was with my husband for seven years.
+So, in theory (based on which theory you buy into), I would be over him in 7 weeks or seven months.
 That just wasn’t true for me.
-In my case, after about two months I learned a technique to just block him out of my mind.
+In my case, after about two months, I learned a technique to just block him out of my mind.
 And it worked.
 Or so I thought.
-I mean yeah I was able to move on but many years later a song came on the radio, a song by Halsey.
+I mean, yeah, I was able to move on, but many years later, a song came on the radio, a song by Halsey.

 Something about that song was triggering for me.
 It brought back a flood of emotions I clearly didn’t deal with after my breakup.
-Listening to it I wasn’t sad, I was angry.
-Our breakup was like 5 years ago.
+Listening to it, I wasn’t sad; I was angry.
+Our breakup was like five years ago.
 I shouldn’t still have such strong emotions about a man I hadn’t given a second thought to in years.

 I allowed myself to think about the pain.
 I allowed myself to be sad.
 I also did something that really helped.
 I had spent these last five years living a good life.

 That’s ultimately what helped me move on and put that behind me.